Rhodiola Rosea golden root plant material and standardized extract capsules beside an altitude map on a dark surface

 What is the correct Rhodiola Rosea dosage?

 The evidence-based starting dose is 200mg daily of a standardized Rhodiola extract (minimum 3% rosavins, 1% salidroside), taken in the morning — 30–60 minutes before or with breakfast, never after 2pm.
-This is the lowest dose with replicated efficacy in published clinical trials.
+This corresponds to the lowest dose with replicated efficacy in published clinical trials.
 If insufficient response is observed after three weeks, increasing to 300–400mg is appropriate.
-Do not exceed 400mg daily.
+Do not exceed 400mg daily and do not take in the afternoon or evening.
 Cycle with 5 days on, 2 days off to prevent tolerance development.

 Why do I need to cycle Rhodiola Rosea?